aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-merging/merge-xps-documents-into-pdf/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - Aspose.Page for .NET: Ensure you have the Aspose.Page library installed.
-You can download it from [here](https://releases.aspose.com/page/net/).
+You can download it from [Aspose.Page for .NET download page](https://releases.aspose.com/page/net/).
 - Document Files: Have the XPS document (`input.xps`) ready in your specified directory.

 ## Import Namespaces